wadmp/wadmp.github.io/src/gen3/tutorials/create-users/README.md

 # Create More Users

 Creating them yourself is the only way to add users to your companies.
-When a user signs up, he will also create a company, one with no relation to yours.
+When a user signs up, he will also be able create a company, one with no relation to yours.

 As with companies, remember that the creation of a user depends on two conditions:
 - That you can log in to the platform and